jnovack/vcsim/README.md

 Go language, it can be used by any language that can talk to the vSphere API.
 ```

+An open auto-build shows there is no funny-business from me, and this container
+will remain updated whenever the source repository updates a new tag.

 ## Why This Docker Container?

-All the other containers, including the most popular vcsim container on
+Other containers, including the most popular vcsim container on Dockerhub all
-Dockerhub all have custom entrypoints and custom code.
-The benefit of open
+have custom entrypoints and custom code.
+The benefit of open source and open
-source and open licenses is that anyone can do something, the detriment of
+licenses is that anyone can do something, the detriment of open source and open
-open source and open licenses is that ANYONE can do something.
+licenses is that ANYONE can do something.

-This leaves containers that are old, outdated, and running garbage custom
+This results in containers that are old, outdated, and running garbage custom
 code by whatever bad practice the maintainer currently utilizes.

 I'm a purist, I'm a minimalist, and since **vmware** is not publishing their
-OWN `vmware/vcsim container`, I'm left with
+OWN `vmware/vcsim` container, I'm left with
 [doing it right myself](https://xkcd.com/927/).

 *Hey!
 I see that you added some custom Docker `entrypoint` arguments.
 I thought